 If you read between the lines, there are some crucial takeaways for new mothers – certainly words I need to hear from time to time.

-1. Tune out any postpartum body shaming.
+1. Learn from Beyoncé’s birth story to tune out any postpartum body shaming.

 “After the birth of my first child, I believed in the things society said about how my body should look,” Beyoncé said to Vogue.